 One thing that I like about that approach is that it is an accommodation that is under the control of the student rather than the adults.
 That means that it does more than take away an impediment to performance.
 It empowers students to minimize or solve the problem.

-Another thing I like about it that is it is something that any reader could do in any real reading situation – reading a textbook in a dorm room or doing a work task in one’s cubicle.
+Another thing I like about it that it is something that any reader could do in any real reading situation – reading a textbook in a dorm room or doing a work task in one’s cubicle.

 Let’s not replace reading comprehension instruction with listening comprehension, and let’s use reading centered accommodations when we are testing reading comprehension.